 Where HubSpot wins:

-Ontraport is currently only available in English and Spanish, whereas HubSpot supports 6 languages and has support teams across the Americas, Europe and Asia Pacific.
+Ontraport is currently only available in English and Spanish, whereas HubSpot supports 6 languages and has support teams across the Americas, Europe and the Asia Pacific.

 Ontraport’s reporting dashboard isn’t particularly visually appealing as it doesn’t have graphs and charts.